Directed by: A.R. Murugadoss || Produced by: Tagore Madhu, Madhu Mantena

 Running Time: 185 minutes

 A.R.
 Murugadoss’s 2008 film, Ghajini, is one of the most bizarre movies I have ever seen.
 Given the types of movies that are widely regarded as “the best” or the most representative of the Hindi film industry, the action genre doesn’t seem like a natural thing for the culture.
 Action scenes and Hindi cinema don’t mix well based on the limited number of lazily shot, awful sequences of violence I’ve seen in my limited sampling of the industry (e.g. parts of Sholay , Dilwale Dulhania Le Jayenge ).
-They seem like a contradiction, if you ask for my outsider’s opinion.
+They seem like a contradiction, if you ask for my outsider’s opinion, an obvious yet forced attempt to incorporate an overseas (Western) filmmaking style into a filmmaking culture (South Asia), the combination of which gels like oil and water.

 Action seems to be more the staple of Hollywood, the typical American summer blockbuster, or better yet stereotypical Asian shootouts like John Woo’s Hard-Boiled (1992) or the plethora of martial arts movies from east Asian film industries.
 When I think of Indian movies, I think of long, drawn-out melodramas, tearful romances, love triangles, and handsome heartthrobs stealing away brides at the alter.
 Action is the last thing that comes to mind when I get in the mood to watch Bollywood — or Indian cinema in general, for that matter.
 But the Indian cinematic diaspora is the largest national film culture on the planet (if you count sheer numbers of films released per year), so even genres that aren’t typically regarded as the industry’s forte are supported with numerous titles each year.